raulnq/Jal.Factory/README.md

 Install the Jal.Factory library, use the FactoryInstaller class included

 	var assemblies = finder.GetAssembliesTagged<AssemblyTagAttribute>();

 	container.Install(new FactoryInstaller(assemblies));

-Register your services, it's mandatory name the service with the same full name of the class
+Register your services, it's mandatory name the service with the full name of the class

 	container.Register(Component.For<IDoSomething>().ImplementedBy<DoSomething>().LifestyleSingleton().Named(typeof(DoSomething).FullName)));